Gronis/gb-save-manager/README.md

 The general idea is to avoid that all pins connect/disconnect at the same time.
 This can cause an in-rush of current to the cartridge from the Gameboy which is the reason the Gameboy resets.

-Some cartridges are better or worse than others.
-You typically want a cartridge with as low power consumption as possible.
-Through testing, I have found out that this issue is much less of a problem on the EVERDRIVE compared to the EZ-FLASH.
+Some cartridges and consoles are better or worse than others.
+You typically want as low low power consumption as possible.
+If you have a console with an original screen, that usually works much better than modded ones since the power consumption is way lower on original screens.
+I have also found out that this issue is much less of a problem on the EVERDRIVE flash cartridge compared to the EZ-FLASH.

 ## Troubleshooting